Skip to content

 # Pull the official Docker image

-# Create and start containers (-d as daemon)
+# Create and start containers (add -d to run in background)

 Configuring Nginx & Certbot